 Electricity bills from different electricity retailers all look a little bit different, but they all contain the same information.
 Understanding your electricity bill will help you choose an electricity plan that suits your family’s energy needs.

 - Your name, address, account number and NMI (National Meter Identifier) will be on the front page of your bill.

 - You will need your account number if you want to call your retailer to discuss a cheaper electricity plan.

 - Look for a heading or section on your bill called Energy Plan, Tariff Type, Current Agreement (or similar).

 - If the name of your plan is Standing Offer or Standard Tariff (or similar), it means you are on your electricity retailer’s generic or base plan.

 - Standing Offer plans are typically not as competitive as plans that offer discounts.

-- Discount plans typically use words like Saver, Discount or Flexi.
+- Market Offer plans will often include discounts and typically use words like Saver, Discount or Flexi.